SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/split-message.md

 1. Go to the **Messages** tab, and edit the message texts for the new and the existing requests.

 1. In the **Attachments** tab (if there are any attachments), select the attachment(s) that should be included in the new request.
-The attachments will be deleted from the existing request.
+The attachments will be moved from the existing request.

 1. Click **OK**.
 The message is split and the new request opens.